A Jacquet-Langlands functor for $p$-adic locally analytic representations: Introduction

-sits in degree $0$ and is equal to the locally analytic vectors $\widehat{\s{O}}(U_{\infty})^{G-la}$ of $\widehat{\s{O}}(U_{\infty})$.
-Here the completed tensor product is a filtered colimit of $p$-completed tensor products obtained by writing $\n{F}_{\n{V}_K}$ as a colimit of Banach sheaves (equivalently a solid tensor product as in \cite{anschutz2024descent}).
+\begin{Theo}[{\cref{TheoVanishingLocAnVectors}}] Let $U\subset \n{M}_{K,C}$ be an open affinoid subspace with toric coordinates\footnote{As usual, this means that $U$ has an \'etale map to a torus $\bb{T}^d_C$, which is a finite composition of rational localizations and finite \'etale maps.}, with pullback $U_{\infty}\subset \n{M}_{\infty,C}$.
+Then\footnote{Here the completed tensor product is a filtered colimit of $p$-completed tensor products obtained by writing $\n{F}_{\n{V}_K}$ as a colimit of Banach sheaves (equivalently a solid tensor product as in \cite{anschutz2024descent}).}